Wondering what you should read this summer? Here are 10 fantastic choices for your book club in summer 2020!

 But in Curtis Sittenfeld’s powerfully imagined tour-de-force of fiction, Hillary takes a different road.
 Feeling doubt about the prospective marriage, she endures their devastating breakup and leaves Arkansas.
 Over the next four decades, she blazes her own trail—one that unfolds in public as well as in private, that involves crossing paths again (and again) with Bill Clinton, that raises questions about the tradeoffs all of us must make in building a life.

 Brilliantly weaving a riveting fictional tale into actual historical events, Curtis Sittenfeld delivers an uncannily astute and witty story for our times.
 In exploring the loneliness, moral ambivalence, and iron determination that characterize the quest for political power, as well as both the exhilaration and painful compromises demanded of female ambition in a world still run mostly by men, Rodham is a singular and unforgettable novel.

-Editorial note: the publisher moved the pub day up to May 19.
+The book will now publish on May 19.
 You can order the book on Amazon here.